aditya43/aws/README.md

 ---

 ### AWS Regions
-Each availability `z`one is a physical data center in the region, but separated from the other ones (so that they're isolated from disasters).
+Each `Availability Zone` is a physical data center in the region, but separated from the other ones (so that they're isolated from disasters).

 ### IAM - Identity And Access Management
 - IAM has a global view.